BlackGlory/pg-migrations/README.md

 function migrate(
   client: Client
 , migrations: IMigration[]
-, targetVersion?: number
+, targetVersion = getMaximumVersion(migrations)
+, migrationsTable: string = 'migrations'
+, advisoryLockKey: bigint = BigInt('-9223372036854775808') // The smallest bigint for postgres
 ): Promise<void>
 ```

-If targetVersion is `undefined`, then use the maximum version of migrations.

 ## FAQ
+### Can multiple instances migrate in parallel?
+Yes, it uses advisory lock to ensure that only one instance is migrating at a time.
+When the maximum migration version is less than the database schema version (which means it is an obsolete instance), it will skip the migration.

-### What if my migration requires more than 1 connection?
+### What if my migration requires more than one connection?
-Although only one `pg.Client` is provided,
-you can get all connection configurations through properties to create a new `pg.Client`.
+You can get all connection configurations through properties to create a new `pg.Client`.
+It is important to note that the custom client you create is not part of the migration transaction.